tkaminsky/Matrix_Mate/matrix-mate/DESIGN.md

 The design of the html files is centered around a layout file, with every other file (with the exception of instructions.html) extending layout.html.
 The layout consists of a top bar with the title "Matrix Mate!" and a navbar with buttons corresponding to each of the components of the site.
 Forms are used to input the necessary data for each feature, which is handled in app.py.
+I chose this method to minimize the number of necessary files, as well as to maintain a sense of continuity between pages.

 3) Back-End: Python